MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 the most recent descendant of this line, although it has diverged considerably from the original.

-The IBM 360 was the first major computer line to use (small-scale) ICs (Integrated Circuits), thus providing a major price/performance advantage over the second-generation machines, which were built up from individual transistors.
+The IBM 360 was the first major computer line to use (small-scale) **ICs (Integrated Circuits)**, thus providing a major price/performance advantage over the second-generation machines, which were built up from individual transistors.
 It was an immediate success, and the idea of a family of compatible computers was soon adopted by all the other major manufacturers.
 The descendants of these machines are still in use at computer centers today.
 Now adays they are often used for managing huge databases (e.g., for airline reservation systems) or as servers for World Wide Web sites that must process thousands of requests per second.

 The greatest strength of the ‘‘single-family’’ idea was simultaneously its greatest weakness.
-The original intention was that all software, including the operating system, OS/360, had to work on all models.
+The original intention was that all software, including the operating system, **OS/360**, had to work on all models.
 It had to run on small systems, which often just replaced 1401s for copying cards to tape, and on very large systems, which often replaced 7094s for doing weather forecasting and other heavy computing.
 It had to be good on systems with few peripherals and on systems with many peripherals.
 It had to work in commercial environments and in scientific environments.
 Above all, it had to be efficient for all of these different uses.